-Teachers were bent on molding me into a concert pianist.
-One teacher even treated me like a virtuoso.
-Despite the honor, I was not and am not a virtuoso, especially not at the piano.
-To this day, maybe because of how I began my musical journey, I feel like a frustrated guitarist.
-After all everyone wants to be the guitarist in a rock band!
-However, even when in my first band (and every band since), I was the keyboardist.
+Many of my music teachers seemed bent on molding me into a concert pianist.
+However, I was not and am not a virtuoso, especially not at the piano.
+To this day, maybe because of how I began my musical journey, I feel like a frustrated guitarist, who happens to play the piano.
+So when my first rock band came along (oh, and every band since), I was the...keyboardist.
 Though learning aspects of several instruments over the years, the piano or a keyboard is really "at home".
-Still, being a musician is only a small part of my musical role.
+Gladly, being a musician is only a small part of my musical role.

 Most of my musical life has been spent writing songs and producing them.
 By the early 1980's I had a growing MIDI-based studio.
 One of the most intriguing things was seeing how it all worked together.
 At the time, my studio consisted of only a 4-track Tascam tape recorder and a couple of synths.
-In time, I figured enough out to be able to produce my own music and hand that out on home made cassettes.
+In time, I figured enough out to be able to produce my own music, record it, and hand that out on home-made cassettes.
 Being an acknowledged frustrated guitarist, most of the material I worked on followed genres that were guitar friendly (read ROCK) but were largely created and duplicated on keyboards.
 Of course, as technology moved forward, so did my studio and the sound scapes at my disposal.
 Over the course of all of this, I had delved back and forth with a lot of electronica styles as well and finally put my first official CD (read professionally put together and distributed) out for public consumption.
 That was in 1997.
 In the next few years, MANY projects, both professional and personal came through the studio.
 More than 40 different artists and dozens of CD releases began to fill up my resume.
 This process included work for several films, and another half dozen personal albums.
 However, it got so intense that I had to take a break.
 The fun had begun to go away.